 The ligaments of the ankle hold the ankle bones and joint in position.
 They protect the ankle joint from abnormal movements-especially twisting, turning, and rolling of the foot.
 A ligament is an elastic structure.
 Ligaments usually stretch within their limits, and then go back to their normal positions.
 When a ligament is forced to stretch beyond its normal range, a sprain occurs.
 A severe sprain causes actual tearing of the elastic fibers.
-The grade of the sprain is determined by damage to ligament fibers:
+The grade of the sprain is determined by the extent of damage to the ligament fibers:

-- Grade 1 sprain: Slight stretching and some damage to the fibers (fibrils) of the ligament.
+- Grade 1 sprain — Slight stretching and some damage to the fibers (fibrils) of the ligament.

-- Grade 2 sprain: Partial tearing of the ligament, abnormal looseness (laxity) of the ankle joint.
+- Grade 2 sprain — Partial tearing of the ligament, abnormal looseness (laxity) of the ankle joint.

-- Grade 3 sprain: Complete tear of the ligament.
+- Grade 3 sprain — Complete tear of the ligament.
 If the examiner pulls or pushes, gross instability occurs.

-It is very important to get treatment to a sprained ankle to decrease pain, inflammation and prevent lasting effects.
+It is very important to get treatment to a sprained ankle to decrease pain, inflammation, and prevent lasting effects.